Floopert/CW2024/Readme.md

 ----------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------

 Modified Java Classes: This section shall only include modifications to classes due to bug fix or refactoring.
 Any code modification/addition for feature extension or fine tuning is not mentioned here, the nature of the extended feature or fine tuning is briefly described in the 'Implemented and Working Properly' section above.
-Each paragraph in this section may lump several classes together, to signify that they were modified together to complete a single bug fix.
-Paragraphs may mention similar class again, but for different bug fix.
+Each paragraph in this section may lump several classes together, to signify that they were modified together in one commit, to complete a single bug fix or as one refactoring job.
+Paragraphs may mention similar class again, but for different bug fix or refactoring job.
+The order of the list is in ascending order of commits, with the top being the earliest commit.

 ### ShieldImage.java [BUG FIX]